openshift/enhancements/enhancements/kubelet/user-namespaces-support.md

 Note: upstream Kubernetes deemed `runAsUser` to be a safe field to use for pods with `hostUsers: false`.
 However, the philosophy of SCC utilizes defense-in-depth. `restricted-v3` will be the most restrictive policy.

-##### nonroot-v3

-This SCC profile will be similar to `nonroot-v2`, except it will set `UserNamespaceLevel` to `RequirePodLevel`, thus forcing pods to be in a user namespace, and set the fields `runAsUser`/`runAsGroup`/`fsGroup` to `runAsAny` (in this way, it's similar to `anyuid` SCC, but without `allowPrivilegeEscalation` set to `true`).

-Note: a user can actually request `runAsUser: 0` in this profile, despite its name being `nonroot`.
-This is because root inside the container is not root on the host, and because `anyuid` SCC allows privilege escalation, which we deemed out of scope for this SCC.

-From a pod ability perspective, the goal of `nonroot-v3` is to give a better security profile as `restricted-v2`, but with more possible use cases.
-On the host, the container user will be mapped to a high UID, but inside the container it can have any UID.

 ##### nested-container

 The intention of this SCC is to allow a user to run `podman` or other container engine inside of an Openshift pod.